gollum18/Equipment-Ordering-Refinement/README.md

 ## Blacksmith Vendor Notes
 The below table contains notes on all of the blacksmith vendors in the base game and its' DLCs including their smithing level and speech level.
-Additionally, it also contains generated smithing mastery and speech mastery categories that based on a forced normal distribution with the following ranges [0.0, 0.15), [0.15, 0.50), [0.50, 0.85), [0.85, 1].
+Additionally, it also contains generated smithing mastery and speech mastery categories that are based on a forced normal distribution with the following ranges [0.0, 0.15), [0.15, 0.50), [0.50, 0.85), [0.85, 1].
 See the table itself for where the individual smiths stand in terms of smithing and speech mastery.

 | ID                     | Name                   | Location             | Smithing | Speech | Smithing Percentile | Speech Percentile | Smithing Mastery | Speech Mastery |